Action of 14/15 February 1918: Action

-Other vessels head the second outbreak of firing but when the commander of Lingfield headed to No 12 buoy and saw two ships illuminating with searchlights and firing he took them to be the monitor near the Varne lightship and a destroyer were firing on a U-boat, then reversed course as shells passed overhead.
+Other vessels heard the second outbreak of firing but when the commander of Lingfield headed to No 12 buoy and saw two ships illuminating with searchlights and firing he took them to be the monitor near the Varne lightship and a destroyer were firing on a U-boat, then reversed course as shells passed overhead.
 The skipper of the drifter Begonia II, between No. 13 and No. 14 buoys, heard firing from the north-east and north-west but did not speculate as to its cause.
 The captain of HMS Racecourse on a beat between Varne and the north-east part of Ridge Bank (the Colbart shoal) head firing to the north-east and took it to be an air raid on Dover.

 The commander of ML 12, near the south-east gate lightship, heard firing and saw a burning ship to the south-west, then saw two destroyers to the north-east that bombarded ML 12 until it escaped in the dark, the captain convinced that the destroyers were British and had mistaken the ML for a U-boat.
 As ML 12 made its escape the captain spoke to the commander of the trawler Goeland II who was certain that the destroyers were German.
 The signal station at Dover contacted the Vice-Admiral Keyes Dover and reported that the firing was continuous but as no green Very lights had been seen it was still thought that a U-boat was being engaged.